The Performing Arts

 In addition to musical offerings, the Middle School has a rapidly expanding drama program.
 Through the Speech and Drama class, students are able to expand their performing arts experiences beyond the classroom, onto stage and screen.
 Students can experience multiple venues of theatrical performance, including Forensics, one-act plays, sketch comedy, improvisation, film production and more.
 Students participating in the Middle School drama program also play a role in the Upper School Spring Musical.
 Currently, the Speech and Drama class is offered to Grade 8 students by recommendation of faculty and advisors.

-The Upper School Performing Arts program is made up of two important and distinct disciplines: Theatre and Communication Arts.
-The program was designed to help students explore their creativity and express themselves through public speech and literary performances.
+The Upper School Performing Arts program is made up of Music, Theatre and Communication Arts.
+The program was designed to help students explore their creativity and express themselves through public performances.

 Through the Communication Arts discipline, students have the opportunity to develop the skills necessary to improve their speech, composition and delivery.
 Students may participate in Public Speaking, Forensics or Debate.
 The Theatre program allows students to engage in technique exploration, practical performances and research.
 Theatre Production: Stagecraft and Theatrical Design, Performance Foundations and Studies, and Advanced Theatre classes are offered, and students may participate in such clubs, events and competitions as musicals, plays, Spring Student Theatre Festival, technical production teams and stage crew, and the International Thespian Society.